sapg-dev/pacific-chat/README.md

 # Pacific Chat

-**Pacific Chat** is a real-time messaging application built with Python and Flask, offering a seamless chatting experience.
+**Unfortunately Pacific chat cannot work on its current hosting program.
+Due to cost issues, Pacific Chat does not work on its current hosting plan.
+In the future I will update Pacific Chat to be a fully working app.
+Pacific Chat** is a real-time messaging application built with Python and Flask, offering a seamless chatting experience.
 Users can create rooms, join existing ones, and communicate instantly with others.

 ## Features